CorbinIvon/unity-cs-crafting-manager/README.md

 |       |-- Mod2
 |           |-- items.xml
 ```
+### Create a prefab
+Create a prefab and place it in the `Resources/` folder.
+This prefab will be the item that is crafted.
+The prefab name must match the `name` attribute in the items.xml file.

+### Create an items.xml file
+Create an items.xml (Reference below) file and place it in the `StreamingAssets/Data/` folder.
+This file will contain all of the items that can be crafted in your game.

+### Setting up a CraftingStation
+Create a GameObject in your scene and attach the `CraftingStation.cs` script to it.
+Set the `Station Type` to the type of crafting station that it is.
+This will allow the item to find where they can be crafted at.

+That's it!
+You're all set up and ready to go!
+All you need to do now is implement a way to interact with the crafting station, and you're good to go!

 ## How to use
 Simply attach the `CraftingStation.cs` script to a GameObject in your scene.
 You can do this by selecting your crafting station, and choosing the `Add Component` option at the bottom and searching for `CraftingStation`.